ViktorParkhomenko/SSH-login-brute-forcing/README.md

 This project replicates a common security testing scenario, where penetration testers perform brute-force attacks to evaluate the strength of system authentication.
 It offers a practical learning experience in understanding how brute-force attacks are carried out and highlights how systems can be vulnerable to such attacks when robust password policies are not implemented.

-To enable SSH on my Kali Linux machine, I ran sudo systemctl start ssh to start the service.
-I then checked its status with sudo systemctl status ssh and verified it was listening on port 22 using sudo netstat -tuln | grep :22
+To enable SSH on a Kali Linux machine, run the following commands:

-sudo systemctl start ssh
+Start the SSH service with sudo systemctl start ssh.
-sudo systemctl status ssh
+Check the status of the service using sudo systemctl status ssh.
-sudo netstat -tuln | grep 22
+Verify SSH is listening on port 22 by running sudo netstat -tuln | grep :22.
+These steps ensure that SSH is running and accessible on the local machine.